 \end{theorem}

-The proof of Theorem \ref{tripodkoebe} is based on transboundary modulus estimates which are much more involved than the corresponding estimates on cofat domains.
-The main difficulty is that unlike cofatness, Conditions (i) and (ii) do not imply $\ell^2$-summability bounds for the diameters of elements in $\mathcal{C}_N(\Omega)$.
-Condition (i) alone does not guarantee \eqref{claimi2}, see Section \ref{sec:examples}.
-We next introduce a local version of Condition (i) which leads to a M\"obius invariant class of domains that satisfy the conclusions of Theorem \ref{tripodkoebe}.
+The proof of Theorem \ref{tripodkoebe} relies on transboundary modulus estimates which are significantly more involved than the estimates on cofat domains.
+The difficulty is that, unlike cofatness, Conditions (i) and (ii) do not imply $\ell^2$-bounds for the diameters of the elements in $\mathcal{C}_N(\Omega)$ (see Example \ref{elltwoexample}).
+Neither Condition (i) nor Condition (ii) alone guarantees \eqref{claimi2}; see Section \ref{sec:examples}.

+We now introduce a local version of Condition (i) which leads to a M\"obius invariant class of domains that satisfy the conclusions of Theorem \ref{tripodkoebe}.